zirkuswurstikus/pve-backup/README.md

 Note: If tools were installed via package manager, use `apt upgrade` instead.

+## Monitoring

+This backup system uses [healthchecks.io](https://healthchecks.io) to monitor all backup operations:

+- **Backup operations**: Monitored with start, success, and failure notifications
+- **Prune operations**: Monitored with start, success, and failure notifications
+- **Check operations**: Monitored with start, success, and failure notifications
+- **Failure notifications**: Include error details in the notification body

+All healthcheck URLs are configured in `profiles.yaml` and automatically ping healthchecks.io before and after each operation.

 ## Notes

-- Uses restic for deduplication and encryption
+- Uses **restic** for deduplication and encryption
+- Uses **rclone** to sync backups to OneDrive cloud storage
+- Uses **resticprofile** for managing backup profiles and scheduling
 - Retention policy: keep last 1, daily 7, weekly 4, monthly 12
 - VM/CT backups run hourly, forget/prune/check run weekly on Monday at 10:00 AM
 - System backups run daily, forget/prune/check also run daily
 - Files deleted locally are preserved on OneDrive via restic retention
 - Proxmox handles local backup retention automatically
+- **All profiles require sudo** to access `/root/.config/rclone/rclone.conf` for rclone authentication
-- **System profile requires sudo** for accessing `/etc`, `/root`, and `/home` directories
+- **System profile additionally requires sudo** for accessing `/etc`, `/root`, and `/home` directories
 - Log rotation: Logs are rotated monthly via logrotate (see `logrotate.conf`), keeping 12 months of compressed logs
-- Healthcheck.io monitoring integrated for all backup, prune, and check operations